Tree Pests & Diseases

 - Aphids – Also known as plant lice, are small sap-sucking insects and are among the most destructive insect pests

-- Diseases are abnormalities in trees and shrubs caused by microorganisms such as bacteria and fungi and by environmental stress such as temperature extremes, drought, and air pollution.
-Diseases are often difficult to diagnosis since there are multiple agents that are able to produce identical or similar symptoms.
+Tree diseases are abnormalities in trees and shrubs caused by microorganisms such as bacteria and fungi and by environmental stress such as temperature extremes, drought, and air pollution.
+Diseases are often difficult to diagnose since there are multiple agents that are able to produce identical or similar symptoms.
 Accurate diagnosis is essential to developing effective treatment programs.

 Top 10 Diseases that Threaten Plants in the Midwestern United States: